junchen-deng/bioinformatics_workshop_2023/Workshop7_LinuxRecap.md

 Then, we BLAST it with the database /mnt/qnap/users/symbio/software/databases/SILVA_endo_spikeins_RDP.fasta.
 To do this, we need to convert the output fastq file into fasta format.
 Then, we run blastn, with output format '6', one hit per read, and e-value less than 1e-20.

+## Bonus questions:
-*Bonus question 1: How to convert all files into fasta format?
+* How to convert all files into fasta format?
-*Bonus question 2: How to assemble all samples using pear?
+* How to assemble all samples using pear?